 Bad Faith Claim

 An implied covenant of good faith and fair dealing exists between the insured and the insurance company.
 Therefore, the insurance company should act in good faith when investigating and paying claims.
 If the insurance company fails to act in good faith, the insured may have a bad faith claim against the insurance company.
+And you need a bad-faith insurance attorney in Oklahoma City to deal with this.

 Bad faith claims may involve several types of insurance coverage.
 An insured may have a bad faith claim against their insurance company for claims related to: